Saturday, October 30, 2010

 Chisato Tashira is a gifted story teller and amazing illustrator/artist.
 I highlighted her a few weeks ago in the post called Five Nice Mice.
 Her books are worth checking out!

 I love the illustrations.
 They are rich and vibrant.
 The story is engaging and thought -provoking.
 I used it as an opportunity to discuss fact vs. fantasy about chameleons, to practice making predictions, and to compare to other chameleon stories.
 Here is my lesson plan and Story Comparison Chart.
-In addition, there is a wonderful resource by Karen Antikajian with lesson plan ideas as well as handouts on What’s The Truth About Chameleons, Facts About Chameleons, How Animals See Color, Wanted Poster, and Real vs. Make Believe Chart .
+In addition, there is Facts About Chameleons, How Animals See Color, Wanted Poster, and Real vs. Make Believe Chart .

-There are LOTS of great CRAFT ideas for chameleons: Adorable Chameleon Craft Project, Watercolor Chameleon Craft Project, Chameleon Craft/Template, Chameleon Craft with Tissue Paper, Heart Chameleon Paper Craft, Chameleon Toilet Paper Roll Craft, and Chameleon Craft Project.
+There are LOTS of great CRAFT ideas for chameleons: Adorable Chameleon Craft Project, Chameleon Craft/Template, Heart Chameleon Paper Craft, Chameleon Toilet Paper Roll Craft, Paint Activity, Salt Watercolor Paintingand Chameleon Craft Project.

 Thursday, October 28, 2010